 A wicker chair with a white textured pillow, surrounded by large green leafy plants and a curtain in the background.

-Move from mourning to meaning.
-From mourning to memory.
+Move from mourning to memory and meaning.

 Grief Counseling